gitkraken/vscode-gitlens/README.md

 ## 8.5 &mdash; July 2018
 - Adds an all-new *GitLens* sidebar view to contain the *GitLens*, *GitLens File History*, and *GitLens Results* explorers
  - The new view is enabled by default, but can easily be configured back to the existing locations via the *GitLens* interactive settings editor
+- Adds emoji support, e.g. :smile: in commit messages will now be 😃 &mdash; closes [#429](https://github.com/eamodio/vscode-gitlens/issues/429)
+- Adds *Compare with Selected* and *Select for Compare* commands to file nodes in the *GitLens*, *GitLens File History*, and *GitLens Results* explorers &mdash; closes [#446](https://github.com/eamodio/vscode-gitlens/issues/446)
 - Adds tag annotations to the tag tooltips in the *GitLens* explorer &mdash; closes [#431](https://github.com/eamodio/vscode-gitlens/issues/431)
+- Adds *Choose from Branch or Tag History...* to the quick pick menu shown by the *Show File History...* command (`gitlens.showQuickFileHistory`) &mdash; closes [#316](https://github.com/eamodio/vscode-gitlens/issues/316)
+- Adds the *Compare File with Revision...* command (`gitlens.diffWithRevision`) as an alternate (`alt+click`) for the *Compare File with Previous Revision* command in the editor toolbar
+- Adds `gitlens.historyExplorer.avatars` setting to specify whether to show avatar images instead of status icons in the *GitLens File History* explorer &mdash; allows for an independent value from the other explorers
 - Adds a `gitlens.hovers.avatars` setting to specify whether to show avatar images in hovers &mdash; closes [#432](https://github.com/eamodio/vscode-gitlens/issues/432) thanks to [PR #441](https://github.com/eamodio/vscode-gitlens/pull/441) by Segev Finer ([@segevfiner](https://github.com/segevfiner))
 - Adds the `gitlens.hovers.avatars` setting to the *GitLens* interactive settings editor to specify whether to show avatar images in hovers
-- Adds *Choose from Branch or Tag History...* to the quick pick menu shown by the *Show File History...* command (`gitlens.showQuickFileHistory`) &mdash; closes [#316](https://github.com/eamodio/vscode-gitlens/issues/316)
-- Adds the *Compare File with Revision...* command (`gitlens.diffWithRevision`) as an alternate (`alt+click`) for the *Compare File with Previous Revision* command in the editor toolbar
 - Renames the *GitLens History* explorer to *GitLens File History* explorer for better clarity
 - Changes the *GitLens File History* explorer to always show the full file history even when reviewing revisions
 - Changes the behavior of and renames the *Show Branches and Tags* command and on the quick pick menu shown by the *Compare File with Revision...* command (`gitlens.diffWithRevision`) to *Choose from Branch or Tag History...*